NotePlan/plugins/jgclark.Filer/README.md

 From v0.7.0, you can turn on 'Extended Block Definition' in the settings, which additionally includes the whole section around the current line the cursor is in.
 (So you don't then have to move to the start of the section.)

 NB: due to limitations in the API it's not yet possible to move items to a Calendar note that doesn't already exist.
 (I will improve this when the API supports it.)

+## /quick move to weekly note
+This command (alias **/qmw**) moves lines to the current weekly note, using the same selection strategy as /mp (see above).
+The move happens in the background, leaving you in the flow in your current note.
+It could be mapped to a shortcut key to make it even faster.
+(Available with weekly notes from NotePlan v3.6.)

 ## /add sync'd copy to note
 This command (alias **/asc**) adds a sync'd copy of the current line to a section in another note.
 Here's a demo with two notes side by side, only to make it clearer: